-When Maria decided to attend a community college after working full time a few years, she was confident she could afford it.
+When Maria decided to attend university after working full time a few years, she was confident she could afford it.
 She had saved enough money to pay tuition for two years, and she cut back to part-time work that paid enough, she calculated, to live on.
 With great enthusiasm she registered for the fall term.